justpy-org/justpy/docs/tutorial/basic_concepts.md

 p.text = 'Hello!'
 ```

 In the example above, `p` is an instance of the class `P`.
-It's text attribute is set to 'Hello!'.
+Its text attribute is set to 'Hello!'.
 The above is equivalent to the HTML element:
 ```html
 <p>Hello!</p>